 Knowing the potential impact of trash on wildlife can save an animal’s life.
 Did you know:

-- Bird Paw An animal can experience a fatal blockage if he swallows packaging material while attempting to eat the residue off of it?
+- An animal can experience a fatal blockage if they swallows packaging material while attempting to eat the residue off of it?

 - An animal’s head can get stuck inside certain plastic and glass containers causing suffocation or overheating?
 In particular, certain yogurt containers that are narrower at the top and wider at the bottom are especially dangerous for animals.

-- Six-pack beverage rings can get stuck around an animal’s nose, mouth and neck, blocking off her means of breathing, eating, drinking and self defense?
+- Six-pack beverage rings can get stuck around an animal’s nose, mouth and neck, blocking off their means of breathing, eating, drinking and self defense?

-- Broken glass and sharp edges on cans can cut an animal’s paws and mouth as he attempts to eat food residue off of them?
+- Broken glass and sharp edges on cans can cut an animal’s paws and mouth as they attempts to eat food residue off of them?

 To help keep animals safe, the MSPCA encourages you to use the following checklist when putting out trash: